How to use Regular Expressions (Regex) in Google Analytics

 Audiences

-You can create audiences in Google Analytics for targeting ads in your Google Ads account and for reporting.
-Creating an audience list is very similar to creating a custom segment (in fact, you can even use a segment to build your audience).
+You can create audiences in Google Analytics for reporting and targeting in Google Ads.
+Creating an audience list is very similar to creating a custom segment (you can even use a segment to build your audience).

-Regular expressions can be used when configuring channel groupings and custom channel groupings in Google Analytics.
-Channel grouping is similar to content grouping, but you can use them to classify the different ways people are finding your website.
+Regular expressions can be used when configuring channel group in Google Analytics.
+Channel groups lets you combine marketing channels so they're aggregated in your reports.
+They allow you to classify the different ways people are finding your website.

 Caret ^